 A good way to do that when addressing anyone really is to give them some emotion to latch onto while reading your blog post or SM message.
-For example, in one of our other posts, I mentioned the horror (let’s be honest here) of your grandma stumbling upon an ugly holiday sweater in your mess of e-commerce website.
+For example, in one of our other posts about boosting e-commerce conversion rate, I mentioned the horror (let’s be honest here) of your grandma stumbling upon an ugly holiday sweater in your mess of e-commerce website.
 I assume that for some of you, that was incentive enough to go and do something about it?
 That was because you recognized the emotion those words were supposed to evoke in you.

 Few people are immune to emotions, so use personal examples, try humor and don’t be shy about sharing.
 People like to laugh, too.
 So why not give that to them?

 That was from a TV show, but it serves the point I’m trying to make here.

 60 Second Marketer backs me up here and gives us the emotions you should use in communication with your customers:

 Finally, let’s go over all that was said here.